The role of a school governor is exciting, challenging and

 Every school has a governing body of between 7 and 20

 governors.
-The term of office for all categories of governor is
+The term of office for a governor is usually 4 years.

 Apply to become a school governor